-8 Previous Reports, Cohort Reporting, Help and Operator's Manual
+8 Review and Editing of Previous Reports, Cohort Reporting, Help and Operator's Manual

-The User Menu Options screen, Figure 6.2, supports user access to previously created PDF reports, compilation of Patient Report statistics into Excel based cohort reports, help and display of this manual.
+The User Menu Options screen, Figure 6.2, supports user access and editing of previously created reports, compilation of Patient Report statistics into Excel based cohort reports, help and display of this manual.
 These functions are described in the following sections.